luhn/pyramid-resource/README.md

             return Child, {'id': key}
 ```

-You can access the ID in your view through `context.id`.  **Resources will
+The object ID will now be accessible via `context.id` in views on the child
-proxy the attributes of their parent**, so `context.id` will also be accessible
+resource.  **Resources will proxy the attributes of their parent**, so
-in views further down the tree.
+`context.id` will also be accessible in views further down the tree.

+If you need to access the current request in your `get_child` implementations,
+it's available via `self.request`.

 ## An example